mikaelsvensson/helloworld-telegram-chat-bot/README.md

 heroku builds:create --app NAME_OF_YOUR_HEROKU_APPLICATION
 heroku ps:scale web=1 --app NAME_OF_YOUR_HEROKU_APPLICATION
 ```

+The `heroku builds:create` command shows an error about "tar" not being installed on some computers.
+You can safely ignore that error.

 Within a minute or so, you should now be able to find your bot in Telegram by searching for it using the name you
 sent to BotFather earlier.